Who We Are

 The New England Journal of Entrepreneurship is published twice annually by the John F. Welch College of Business at Sacred Heart University in Fairfield, Connecticut.
 The objective of the journal is to be an invaluable forum for exchange of scholarly ideas, practices and policies in the field of entrepreneurship and small business management.

 Academics and practitioners alike are welcome to submit original articles that advance research in the field of entrepreneurship.
 We also welcome book reviews and original case studies concerning entrepreneurial or small business management behavior.

 The scope of articles in the journal ranges from the theoretical and conceptual to empirical research, with maximum relevance to those who practice entrepreneurship.
 All submitted manuscripts are double blind refereed.
 The journal tries to appeal to a broad range of audience so we seek articles that can be understood and appreciated by those outside of the academic world.

 Each year, the journal strives to publish a special focus issue such as "Entrepreneurship in a Global Context", "Entrepreneurship and the Digital Age", and "Measurement Issues in Entrepreneurship Research."

 The Editorial Review Board includes academics with proven track records representing well-known higher education institutions both within and outside of the United States.
 They are selected after a careful review of their research and publication credentials.

-The Editor in Chief is Dr. Joshua Shuart, Sacred Heart University.
+The Editor in Chief is Dr. Grace Guo, Sacred Heart University.

 >> Latest Journal: Spring/Fall 2013